F286/TowerDefence/README.md

 ## Conclusion

 This methodology will directly lead to less bugs, faster development, and a higher quality product.
 The code will be simpler, which means less bugs.
-This will let you focus on fun things such as making the app, instead of staying up until 2 am to fix an iPad export specific bug.
+This will let you focus on fun things such as making the app, instead of staying up until morning to fix an iPad specific bug.
 You will leverage Unity, this will let you develop at least three times faster.
 This means more beach time and less working weekends time.
 You will integrate design, which means you won't have to redo the same thing three times.<sup>1</sup> All of this will lead to a professional quality app and a good team, which will let you do what you want.

 <sup>1</sup> Relatively small increases in efficiency will lead to exponential increases in output, since the 'rich get richer, and the poor get poorer'.
 Related to the Pareto Distribution.
 [Link](https://youtu.be/-k_FfS1kHfY)